نوع مقاله : مقاله پژوهشی

 نویسندگان English

-The Vulnerability of cities as the main centers of population concentration against natural and human threats, along with the complexity and uncertainty of these threats, is the necessity and importance of identifying smart solutions and strategies to deal with crises and utilizing smart city capacities and initiatives to improve urban resilience.
+The Vulnerability of cities as the main centers of population concentration to natural and human threats, along with the complexity and uncertainty of these threats, underscores the necessity of identifying smart solutions and strategies to deal with crises.
+Furthermore, utilizing smart city capacities and initiatives is essential to improve urban resilience.
 Studies indicate that smart cities have increasingly become a fundamental solution for dealing with crises and strengthening urban resilience.
-So far, various studies have been conducted in this field with the aim of explaining the relationship between the two approaches of smart city and urban resilience, combining the commonalities of the two approaches, providing models and frameworks for adopting smart approaches and using smart city technologies, strategies, and initiatives to promote and improve urban resilience against crises, each of which has achieved different results.
-The aim of the present study is to investigate the role and capacities of smart cities in promoting and improving urban resilience against crises and hazards, through a detailed analysis and review of theoretical literature and previous studies conducted in this field.
+So far, various studies have been conducted in this field with the aim of explaining the relationship between smart city strategies and urban resilience, combining their commonalities, providing models and frameworks for adopting smart approaches, and using smart city technologies, strategies, and initiatives to promote urban resilience against crises.
+The aim of the present study is to investigate the role and capacities of smart cities in promoting urban resilience against crises, through a detailed review of theoretical literature and previous studies conducted in this field.

-The results show that smart cities can play a key role in strengthening urban resilience.
+The results indicate that smart cities can play a key role in strengthening urban resilience.
 Planning in the areas of intelligence and utilizing smart city technologies, strategies, and tools provides the ability to significantly enhance the resilience of cities against environmental, social, and economic crises and instability.
-Due to its unique potential and capacities, the smart city plays a significant role in promoting and improving the resilience of cities against hazards and disasters.
-By utilizing smart city capacities such as sufficient and experienced human resources, the use of advanced technologies such as artificial intelligence (AI), Internet of Things (IoT), smart robots, crisis informatics, etc., the resilience of cities against risks and crises can be significantly improved.
-The capacities and potentials of smart cities in these fields have enabled cities to increase their flexibility, absorption capacity, recovery capability, preparedness, and responsiveness to crises and hazards, and have led to the emergence of a new approach called the "resilient smart city."
-This approach means that a city adopts smart city solutions and initiatives, such as information and communication technology (ICT) and other smart tools, to enhance and improve its resilience to hazards and disasters.
+Due to its unique potential and capacities, the smart city plays a significant role in promoting the resilience of cities against hazards and disasters.
+By utilizing the capacities of smart cities, such as skilled human resources, the use of advanced technologies including artificial intelligence (AI), Internet of Things (IoT), smart robots, crisis informatics, etc., the resilience of cities against risks and crises can be significantly improved.
+The capacities and potentials of smart cities have enabled cities to increase their flexibility, absorption capacity, recovery capability, preparedness, and responsiveness to crises and hazards.
+Consequently, this has led to the emergence of a new approach called the “resilient smart city.”
+This approach entails that a city adopts smart city solutions and initiatives, such as information and communication technology (ICT) and other smart tools, to enhance its resilience to hazards and disasters.

 Based on the results, two important gaps in previous studies in this field have been identified that can be the subject of future research.
-The first gap identified is the one-dimensionality of the studies and their greater emphasis and focus on the technological dimension and technology of the smart city and their role in promoting and improving urban resilience.
-In this context, two other main and important factors of the smart city, namely the human-social and institutional-management factors, have been less addressed.
-In this regard, it is suggested that future studies, by adopting a multidimensional approach, examine the role of the human-social and institutional-management factors of the smart city, along with the technological and technology factors, in promoting urban resilience in order to explain the concept of a resilient smart city more comprehensively and clarify its real dimensions.
-The second gap is related to the generality of the models and frameworks presented in relation to the resilient smart city; the models presented in this field generally and only show the relationship between the main factors or dimensions of the smart city and the characteristics of the resilient city, and this relationship has not been made more comprehensively and in detail at the level of indicators.
-Therefore, it can be said that there is a lack of a comprehensive model of a resilient smart city in which the relationship between the two topics of smart city and urban resilience is comprehensively addressed in all dimensions and characteristics of both topics and the explanation of this relationship in detail at the level of criteria and indicators.
-Therefore, it is recommended that future research develop a comprehensive and indicator-based model of a resilient smart city and test this model in the form of study samples (cities) so that the interaction between different dimensions and indicators of urban intelligence and resilience can be analyzed more accurately and practically.
+The first gap identified is the one-dimensionality of the studies, with greater emphasis placed on the technological dimension of smart cities and its role in promoting urban resilience.
+In contrast, two other key factors, namely human-social and institutional-management, have received less attention.
+In this regard, it is suggested that future studies, by adopting a multidimensional approach, examine the role of the human-social and institutional-management factors of the smart city, along with the technological factors, in promoting urban resilience in order to explain the concept of a resilient smart city more comprehensively and clarify its real dimensions.
+The second gap is related to the generality of the models and frameworks presented in relation to the resilient smart city; the models presented in this field primarily focus on the relationship between the main factors or dimensions of the smart city and the characteristics of the resilient city, and this relationship has not been made more comprehensively and in detail at the level of indicators.
+Therefore, it can be said that there is a lack of a comprehensive model of a resilient smart city in which the relationship between smart city and urban resilience is comprehensively addressed in all dimensions and characteristics of both topics, and the explanation of this relationship is provided in detail at the level of criteria and indicators.
+Therefore, it is recommended that future research develop a comprehensive and indicator-based model of a resilient smart city and test this model in the form of study samples (cities), so that the interaction between different dimensions and indicators of urban intelligence and resilience can be analyzed more accurately and practically.

 کلیدواژهها English